Continually Updated Clinical Reference

 Treatment

 The mortality rate for patients with fat embolism syndrome is substantial (approximately 5-10%), and therapy is primarily supportive.
-Some experts believe that early fracture fixation and corticosteroids may be beneficial.
-The prognosis is primarily dependent on the degree of respiratory compromise.
+Prognosis is primarily dependent upon the degree of respiratory compromise.

 First described in 1964 by Samman and White, yellow nail syndrome consists of the triad of yellow slow-growing nails, lymphedema, and pleural effusions.
-The disease is due to lymphatic impairment; lymphangiograms show a decreased number of hypoplastic and dilated lymphatics.
+[67] The pathogenesis is unknown, but Samman and White postulated lymphatic impairment as the cause.
+One study suggests that a functional, rather than structural, lymphatic abnormality may be responsible.
+[68]

 Clinical findings

-The nails in persons with yellow nail syndrome are the most obvious clue to diagnosis.
-In addition to the yellow (occasionally green) discoloration, the nails are characteristically thick and dystrophic.
-Additional nail changes include onycholysis, transverse ridging on an otherwise smooth surface, and loss of the cuticle.
+Yellow (occasionally green) nail discoloration is the most obvious clue to diagnosis.
+The nails are characteristically thick and dystrophic with onycholysis, transverse ridging on an otherwise smooth surface, and loss of the cuticle.
 Women with yellow nail syndrome often color their nails with polish.
-The growth rate of fingernails in patients with this syndrome is less than 0.5 mm/wk (approximately half the normal rate).
+The growth rate of fingernails is less than 0.5 mm/wk (approximately half the normal rate).

 Pleural effusion is the classic pulmonary manifestation of yellow nail syndrome and usually the last in the triad to develop.
 The exudative effusions are characterized by a high concentration of protein (>3 g/dL) and lactate dehydrogenase (>200 IU/L), with fewer than 1000 leukocytes/µL, mostly lymphocytes.
 Effusions may be unilateral or bilateral and often recur after initial drainage.
 Other respiratory manifestations include bronchiectasis, recurrent pneumonias, bronchitis, and sinusitis.